Cincinnati Antique, Art, and Personal Property Appraisers

 For art, send front, back, signature, label, frame, edition, certificate, invoice, and condition photos.

-For personal property, group household contents, furniture, decorative arts, collectibles, art, and estate inventory before outreach.
+For personal property, group household contents, furniture, decorative arts, collectibles, art, and estate inventory.

 Ask whether the candidate has handled comparable intended uses and object categories.

-Confirm whether USPAP familiarity, value basis, effective date, and intended-user language matter for the file.
+Confirm whether USPAP familiarity, value basis, effective date, and intended-user language matter.

 Before hiring a Cincinnati or Ohio appraiser, request written fee terms and report scope.
-A transparent quote makes it easier to compare local access against category expertise.
+Compare local access against category expertise on the same assignment facts.

 Ask about hourly, flat, minimum, travel, research, inventory, rush, and report-preparation charges.